 Are there any other specific Tonk rules to be aware of?

-If a player gets exactly 50 points after the first round of play and shouts out ‘Tonk’, then they automatically win the game.
+There is one optional rule that adds a bit more drama to the game.
+If a player gets exactly 50 points after the first round and shouts out ‘Tonk,’ they automatically win the game.

-Can you hold aces in Tonk?
+Can you hold aces according to the Tonk rules?

-Alternative Games to Tonk
+Other Similar Games to Tonk